-Start-ups differ from classic foundations in particular in the high degree of innovation of the business idea.
-For example, if you open a furniture shop, an Italian restaurant or an online shop for hair care products, you can assume that there is basically interest from a large target group and that the business model works, since the customer solution fit has already been provided by numerous other established companies.
-Success here is more dependent on factors such as the implementation, product design, service quality and marketing, as well as location and other environmental factors.
+What makes start-ups differ from classic foundations in particular is the high degree of innovation in the business idea.
+For example, if you open a furniture shop, an Italian restaurant or an online shop for hair care products, you can assume that there is interest from a large target group and that the business model works, since the customer solution fit has already been provided by numerous other established companies.
+Here, success is more dependent on factors such as the implementation, product design, service quality and marketing, as well as location and other environmental factors.
 Start-ups, by contrast, try to convince with innovative ideas that have not yet been tested on the market.
 The situation is similar for innovation departments of large companies that want to develop new, innovative products or services and bring them to market in addition to their regular business.
-Then questions such as "Does our idea really have potential?", "Is the market big enough?", "Who would be the target group?" or "What would this product be worth to customers?” arise.
+And with that, questions such as "Does our idea really have potential?", "Is the market big enough?", "Who would be the target group?" or "What would this product be worth to customers?” arise.

-The means to success are market tests in an early phase.
-These help to find answers to such questions and should be part of every well thought-out market entry strategy.
-We tell you why you should definitely rely on early market tests and what they can look like.
+The means to success is market testing in an early phase.
+This helps to find answers to such questions and should be part of every well thought-out market entry strategy.
+Let us tell you why you should rely on early market tests and what they can look like.

-A lot of time and resources are often invested in the development of new products before it is even clear whether the idea has any potential.
-Testing an idea on the market early on can save a lot of misinvested time and money by determining whether there is a basic interest in a product and whether the development is going in the right direction or you are in a one-way street and have to revise the idea from scratch.
+A lot of time and resources are often invested in the development of new products even before the potential of the idea has been established.
+Testing an idea on the market early on can save a lot of time and money by determining whether there is a basic interest in a product and whether the development is going in the right direction, or if you are in fact hitting a dead end and should take the idea back to square one.

-Although people are oftentimes interviewed relatively early on about a new product idea to gather initial feedback, this (usually qualitative) data is only of limited value.
-Popular methods are individual interviews or focus group interviews in which potential customers are introduced to a new product and then get asked questions about it.
-Unfortunately, there are many influences that distort the validity of this data - e.g. the influence of the interviewer or the tendency of interviewees to give answers that they believe are desired.
+Although people are oftentimes interviewed about a new product idea relatively early on, to gather initial feedback, these (usually qualitative) data are only of limited value.
+Popular methods are individual interviews or focus group interviews, where potential customers are introduced to a new product and then asked questions about it.
+Unfortunately, there are many influences that distort the validity of these data – e.g. the influence of the interviewer or the tendency of interviewees to give answers that they believe are desired.
 In addition, interviewees often lack imagination and express interest while they would not buy the product under real conditions.
-By means of a market test, in which, for example, a landing page is used to convey that a product actually already exists and is for sale, the interest and willingness to buy can be concretely checked and proven by means of KPIs such as click-through rates (CTR) or conversions.
+With a market test in which, for example, a landing page is used stating that a product actually already exists and is for sale, the interest and willingness to buy can be concretely checked and proven by means of KPIs such as click-through rates (CTR) or conversions.

-A market test provides a good basis for orientation on how a product should be marketed through customer and market insights.
-If the interest in a product is tested via a social media or Google Ads campaign, for example, different advertising messages can be played out to different target groups and the performance can be analyzed via KPIs such as the click-through rate.
-These results provide good indications of which advertising messages work well with the target group and which sales arguments are not convincing.
-Visual components such as colors or the visual language can also be tested.
-All of this will be a clear advantage in terms of developing a marketing strategy.
+Through customer and market insights , a market test provides a good set of basic guidelines on how a product should be marketed.
+If the interest in a product is tested via a social media or a Google Ads campaign, for example, different advertising messages can be sent out to different target groups and the performance can be analysed via KPIs such as the click-through rate.
+These results provide good indications as to which advertising messages work well with the target group and which sales arguments are not convincing.
+Visual components such as colours, or the visual language can also be tested.
+All of this will come in handy when it comes to developing a marketing strategy.
 In addition, the suitability of different channels for the product or brand can be tested.

-The results mentioned in point 3 can of course also provide valuable information about the target group itself - in terms of age, gender or interests, for example.
-After an initial market test, it is usually easier to narrow down the target group and new hypotheses or new considerations about channels and advertising messages appropriate to the target group can be made.
+The results mentioned in the previous section can of course also provide valuable information about the target group itself – in terms of age, gender, or interests, for example.
+After an initial market test, it is usually easier to narrow down the target group, and new hypotheses or new considerations about channels and advertising messages appropriate to the target group can be made.

-The real data generated by market tests and validated or rejected hypotheses often serve as a basis for convincing decision-makers of an idea or making their decision easier.
+The real data generated by market tests as well as validated or rejected hypotheses often serve as a basis for convincing decision-makers of an idea, or at least making their decision easier.
 Based on real market feedback, they can better assess the potential of a business idea and whether it should be further developed, implemented or discarded.

-It is always important that the goal of the market test is clear from the beginning.
-Therefore hypotheses, i.e. assumptions - e.g. about the problem or solution, value proposition, target groups, price, distribution channels, etc. - are first developed.
+The goal of the market test must be clear from the beginning.
+Therefore, hypotheses, or assumptions – e.g. about the problem or solution, value proposition, target groups, price, distribution channels, etc. – should be developed first.
 These hypotheses must then be validated or discarded through the market test.
-They must therefore be validatable and it must be determined in advance when a hypothesis is validated or when it is disproved.
+It must therefore be possible for the hypotheses to be validated, and the parameters as to when a hypothesis is considered validated or disproved must be determined in advance.

 While offline market tests such as pop-up stores with real products in an appealing location often require months of preparation, online market tests can usually be implemented within a few days or weeks, depending on the complexity and the extent of the hypotheses to be tested.